mananex/django-todo-app/README.md

 ```
 After running the project, you can access the web page at `http://localhost:8000`.
 The path to the admin panel is `/admin`, the path to the API overview page is `/api`.

+**Note:** every time you want to run the web application you can just double click `cmd.bat` file and run the `python manage.py runserver` command.